 What’s in a Bard?

-For the 400th anniversary of the Bard’s death, the Royal Mail’s 10 commemorative stamps took words from Shakespeare’s prose and verse, creating clean, crisp white, black and red stamps that deftly put the St George’s flag into the bard as much as the other way round.
-Concerned with his death the most prominent part of feature of the stripped back souvenir is the famous curse found at his tomb.
-The release of those stamps roughly coincided with the apparent X-Ray revelation that the bard’s entombed body does indeed appear to be missing a head.
+For the 400th anniversary of the Bard’s death, the Royal Mail’s 10 commemorative stamps took words from Shakespeare’s prose and verse, creating clean, crisp white, black and red stamps that deftly put the St George’s flag into the Bard as much as the other way round.
+Here he’s clipped back to England on one axis, and the pure form of his words on the other.

 Who knows which of these stamps will take words closest to his errant skull?